fahdkmsft/azureml-previews/previews/interactive-job/README.md

   "my_jupyterlab":
     job_service_type: "JupyterLab"
 ```
-Please make sure to set the environment variable `AZUREML_COMMON_RUNTIME_USE_INTERACTIVE_CAPABILITY: 'True'` in order to enable the interactive capability in preview.
+Please make sure to set the environment variable `AZUREML_COMMON_RUNTIME_USE_INTERACTIVE_CAPABILITY: 'True'` and `AZUREML_COMPUTE_USE_COMMON_RUNTIME: 'True'`in order to enable the interactive capability in preview.
 The `services` section specifies the training applications you want to interact with.
 You can put `sleep <specific time>` at the end of the command to speicify the amount of time you want to reserve the compute resource.
 The format follows:
 * sleep 1s
 * sleep 1m